Nesterenko's linear independence criterion for vectors

 The motivation for this paper comes from irrationality results on values of Riemann zeta function $\zeta(s) = \sum_{n=1}^\infty \frac1{n^s} $ at odd integers $s \geq 3$.
 The first result is due to Ap\'ery \cite{Apery}: $\zeta(3) \not\in \Q$.
 The next breakthrough in this topic is due to Rivoal \cite{RivoalCRAS} and Ball-Rivoal \cite{BR}:

 as $ a\to\infty$, where $a$ is an odd integer; notice this is a lower bound on the rank of this family of real numbers, in $\R$ considered as a vector space over the rationals.
 Conjecturally the left handside is equal to $\frac{a+1}2$, but even the constant $\frac1{1+\log 2}$ in Eq. \eqref{eqBR} has never been improved.
-Actually, known refinements of Ball-Rivoal's proof provide new results only for fixed values of $a$: the improvement always lies inside the error term $o(1)$ as $a \to \infty$.
+Actually, known refinements of Ball-Rivoal's proof provide sharper lower bounds only for fixed values of $a$: the improvement always lies inside the error term $o(1)$ as $a \to \infty$.

-In this text we prove the following result, which is a strict improvement upon Eq. \eqref{eqBR}.